ESPRI-Mod/synda/sdt/doc/download_guide.md

     synda install [ ID ] [ FACET ]...

-This command adds matching file(s) in the download queue.
-Synda background process see new files have been added to the queue and download the files.
+This command adds matching file(s) in the download queue and store tracking informations in the local database.

+A background process checks the download queue regularly and download the files.

 The downloaded files are stored in the [*data* directory](configuration_parameter_reference.md#coredata_path).